larseggert/devvm/README.md

 The OS needs to be Ubuntu if you want to use the provided Ansible playbook, I used Ubuntu 25.10.

+## Install `gcloud` CLI

+Install the Google Cloud SDK (`gcloud` CLI) on your local machine by following the instructions at: <https://cloud.google.com/sdk/docs/install>.
+Authenticate with your Google account as described at: <https://cloud.google.com/docs/authentication/gcloud>.

 ## Register SSH public key in GCP project metadata

 `$USER` below is your desired username on the VM. `$PUBLIC_KEY` is the contents of the SSH public key file you would like to use to log into the VM.